 The Porsche Taycan was set to be a direct competitor to the Tesla Model S. What some might not know is that a Porsche Taycan Cross Turismo is planned to make its appearance not too long after the release of the regular Taycan (at least that was the plan, who knows now).
 While it looks more like a wagon, some are calling it an electric crossover which would put it up against the Tesla Model Y. It will more than likely have the same powertrain and battery as the current Porsche Taycan, meaning a range of around in the low 200-mile range, at least according to the EPA.
 This one will probably be too expensive to compete directly with the Model Y, but maybe Porsche will adjust some sort of pricing to not make the comparison too much of a leap.

 Starting out life as the I.D.
-CROZZ concept many years ago, the concept has formed into an almost production-ready version electric SUV known as the ID.4.
+CROZZ concept many years ago, the concept has formed into an almost production-ready version electric SUV known as the ID.4 which is the first set of electric cars from Volkswagen, which include the ID.3 and the ID BUZZ.
 Once again the size might not be totally comparable to the Model Y, but we will have to wait and see what the dimensions are when the production-ready version is revealed.

 Volkswagen has been using Tesla as a benchmark when it comes to electric cars, so I have no doubt that they will try to be as competitive as possible with the Model Y and the rest of Tesla’s cars.